 - Adam & Eve Marriage Ministry

 Teach, train, nurture, prepare and recruit adults and children in God’s word for Christian service.
 Offers church school programs for individuals from preschool through adult.

-Class Leaders: Cindi Montgomery
+Class Leaders: Cindi Flinn

 Meet or speak with class members regularly, inform the Pastor, Official Board and Quarterly Conference of members who are ill (health) or have special needs, watch over probationers with special care and recommend those who are eligible at the end of 90 days for full membership, and, attend periodic meetings to report the status of class